Mac external displays for designers and developers, part 2

 In 2019, Apple announced their return to the display market, with an incredible product carrying an incredible price tag.
 The Pro Display XDR surpasses the specs many Mac users need, which unfortunately also puts it out of reach for many financially.

-2019 also saw an update to LG’s 4K UltraFine display, increasing its size from 21.5-inch to 23.7-inch, keeping the resolution the same and lowering its pixel density.
+2019 also saw an update to LG’s 4K UltraFine display, increasing its size from 21.5-inch to 23.7-inch, but lowering its resolution pixel density.
 This effectively left the market with a single option — the LG 5K UltraFine.
 Not only that, but the LG 5K UltraFine has been going in and out of stock globally.
 It’s unclear to me if the product still exists as a going concern.

 Thankfully, Apple’s new Studio Display now provides a great option.